JohannesNovakHartmann/teaching/README.md

 # EFFORTLESS MASS SPECTROSCOPY FOR ELECTROCHEMISTS

-Would you prefer to have lots of trouble with your equipment rather than spending time on doing science?
-123
+Would you like to have some trouble with your equipment and also get time for doing cool science?

 The Spectro Inlets EC-MS is the first and only turnkey solution for mass spectrometry analysis of electrochemical reactions.